-- (1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share would increase or decrease, as applicable, the amount of cash and cash equivalents, additional paid-in capital, total shareholders' equity and total capitalization by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions payable by us. - (2) Upon the completion of this offering, the outstanding shares of preferred stock will convert into an aggregate of shares of common stock. - (3) Excludes: - Ø shares of common stock issuable upon exercise of outstanding options at a weighted average exercise price of \$ per share; - Ø shares of common stock reserved for future issuance under our 2007 Long-Term Incentive Compensation Plan and our 2007 Directors' Plan; and - Ø shares of common stock issuable upon the exercise of outstanding warrants at a weighted average exercise price of \$ per share.
+(1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share would increase or decrease, as applicable, the amount of cash and cash equivalents, additional paid-in capital, total shareholders' equity and total capitalization by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions payable by us. shares of common stock.

+(2) Upon the completion of this offering, the outstanding shares of preferred stock will convert into an aggregate of shares of common stock reserved for future issuance under our 2007 Long-Term Incentive Compensation Plan and our 2007 Directors' Plan; and ø shares of common stock issuable upon the exercise of outstanding warrants at a weighted average exercise price of \$ per share.